fikryfahrezy/travel-article-app/README.md

 ### Run the backend

-From the root of the project, first create `.env` file that is similar to the above.
+From the root of the project, first create `.env` file that is similar to the above, and then run:

 #### Without